DataDog/terraform-provider-datadog/website/docs/r/logs_pipeline_order.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name attribute in the resource `datadog_logs_pipeline_order` needs to be unique.
-It's better to set to the same value as the resource `NAME`.
+It's recommended to use the same value as the resource `NAME`.
-There is no related field can be found in  [Logs Pipeline API](https://docs.datadoghq.com/api/?lang=python#get-pipeline-order).
+No related field is available in  [Logs Pipeline API](https://docs.datadoghq.com/api/?lang=python#get-pipeline-order).
-* `pipelines` - (Required) The pipeline ids list.
-The order of pipeline ids in this attribute defines the overall pipelines order for Logs.
+* `pipelines` - (Required) The pipeline IDs list.
+The order of pipeline IDs in this attribute defines the overall pipeline order for logs.

 ## Attributes Reference

-* `pipelines` - The `pipelines` list contains the ids of resources [datadog_logs_pipeline](logs_pipeline.html#datadog_logs_pipeline) that are created and imported.
+* `pipelines` - The `pipelines` list contains the IDs of resources created and imported by the [datadog_logs_pipeline](logs_pipeline.html#datadog_logs_pipeline).
-Update the order of pipelines in this list reflects the application order of the pipelines.
-You cannot delete or create pipelines by deleting or adding ids to this list.
+Updating the order of pipelines in this list reflects the application order of the pipelines.
+You cannot delete or create pipeline by deleting or adding IDs to this list.

 ## Import